 What to Do in the Event of a Car Accident

 Find out if anyone is hurt if there is an automobile accident.
 Dial 911 from any phone if someone needs medical help or to report an accident.
 Anywhere in the United States, dial 911 for free direct access to local police emergency services.
 If at all possible, wait for the police to come and survey the scene of the collision before moving your automobile.
 Share the following details with the driver of the other car as you wait for the police:

 - Name, telephone number and licence ID number.

 - Licence plate number, model and year of the car.

 - Name of the insurance company and policy number

 If there are any witnesses, get their names, contact information, and address in case there are any insurance issues.
+This is especially important after a hit and run crash as they may be able to provide information which you may not have been able to catch.
 Take photos of the accident scene and damage if your phone has a camera.
 You must leave your name, phone number, and licence plate number on a piece of paper under the windshield wiper if you strike a parked automobile so the owner may get in touch with you.
 Record the car’s model and licence plate number as well.

 It is illegal to fail to leave your details or report the accident.

 Ensure that any vehicle you drive has insurance that will protect you in the event of an accident, whether you are the driver or a passenger.

 Any penalties for moving offences or parking tickets are your responsibility.
 Your future chances of obtaining a visa to the United States may be hampered if you don’t pay these fines.